 We selected some gorgeous retro typography projects, each one of them with its special characteristics.
-Some of them will also guide you through all the design process, from concept to final results, so you can learn a lot from them if you’re a fan of vintage typography design.
+Some of them will also guide you through all the design processes, from concept to final results, so you can learn a lot from them if you’re a fan of vintage typography design.

 This is a vintage Italian poster that integrated simple typography with a cool shape.
 The poster has a dark background and the rest of the graphic elements use a similar color palette.

 This example is also nice and it has a retro and vintage feel.
 The typography chosen is really nice and mixes well with the project’s design concept.
-This example is perfect for t-shirt prints, packaging designs and much more.
+This example is perfect for t-shirt prints, packaging designs, and much more.

 If you’re a fan of vintage lettering here’s a great source of inspiration.
 Each letter was nicely crafted.